Spring Garden Revival

 River Forest’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-River Forest enforces state and local organic waste management regulations in accordance with the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste—including dethatched material—in household trash.
-The municipal yard waste collection program requires all materials to be placed in biodegradable paper bags or rigid containers (32-gallon maximum), with plastic bags strictly forbidden.
-Residents may also compost dethatched material on-site, provided compost piles are set back 5-10 feet from property lines and follow best practices: mixing thatch with brown materials like leaves, maintaining proper moisture and aeration, and avoiding excessive nitrogen inputs.
+River Forest enforces Illinois’ organic waste management regulations, including the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste in household trash.
+The village’s yard waste collection program requires all dethatched material to be placed in biodegradable paper bags or rigid containers (32-gallon maximum).
+Plastic bags are not accepted.
+Residents may also compost dethatched material on-site, provided compost piles are set back 5-10 feet from property lines and follow best practices: mix thatch with brown materials like leaves, maintain proper moisture and aeration, and avoid overloading with grass clippings.
 These practices support River Forest’s waste reduction and sustainability initiatives.
 For composting guidelines, collection schedules, and disposal requirements, contact:

 River Forest Community Development Department